-Lord Ganapathi is believed to be present in as many as 32 different forms and Taruna Ganapathi is regarded as the 2nd among them.
-‘Taruna’ refers to youth and to the young.
-Taruna Ganapathi is thus an adolescent form of Lord Ganesha, who is youthful in appearance.
-He is shining brilliant like a mid-day Sun and his bright red complexion is said to denote the blossoming of freshness and youth in the living beings.
+Taruna Ganapati is regarded as the 2nd among the 32 different forms of Ganapati.
+‘Taruna’ refers to the one who is youthful.
+Taruna Ganapati is thus an adolescent form of Lord Ganesha, who is young in appearance.
+He is shining brilliant like a mid-day Sun, and his bright red complexion is said to denote the blossoming of freshness and youth in the living beings.
 He has a compassionate face and possesses eight hands.
-While he holds his own broken tusk, an elephant goad, a sugarcane stalk and a rose apple fruit in his right hands, his left ones carry, a noose, his favourite Modhaka, a wood apple fruit and a sprig of paddy.
+While he holds his broken tusk, an elephant goad, a sugarcane stalk and a rose apple fruit in his right hands; his left ones carry, a noose, his favorite Modak (dumpling), a wood apple fruit and a sprig of paddy.

-apart from removing their obstacles and solving the problems they are facing.
-This form of Ganesha can be seen as a painting in the Pazhavangadi Ganapathi Temple in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapathi forms are on display.
-Taruna Ganapathi can also be worshipped in an idol form in the famous Mahakaleshwar temple at Ujjain, in Madhya Pradesh.
+This form of Ganesha can be seen as a painting in the Pazhavangadi Ganapati Temple in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapati forms are on display.
+Taruna Ganapati can also be worshipped in an idol form in the famous Mahakaleshwar temple at Ujjain, in Madhya Pradesh.

-The Mantra, which reads as under in Sanskrit, describes the appearance of this young Ganapathi, who ‘shines vividly with his brilliant youthfulness’, and prays for his blessings and grace.
+The mantra, which reads as under in Sanskrit, describes the appearance of this young Ganapati, who ‘shines vividly with his brilliant youthfulness,’ and prays for his blessings and grace.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.